Proteins Are Important.

 With all the health benefits, please, eat up!

 Protein is incredibly important for you.
-It effects every nearly every aspect of your health, both physically and mentally because it is used so much in the construction of your body, both in your cells and the transmitters and hormones your body uses to regulate itself.
+It effects nearly every aspect of your health, both physically and mentally because it is used so much in the construction of your body, both in your cells and the transmitters and hormones your body uses to regulate itself.

 It’s important to make sure that you’re getting enough.
-The formula to know for sure is .75 grams of protein per lean body mass pound, and even more if you are trying to build muscle mass.
+The formula to know for sure is .75 grams of protein per lean body mass pound, and more if you are trying to build muscle mass.

 Call to Action: